Historical Background

 Analytical Recipes

-For a more up to date discussion of formal analysis, see The GCP Event Experiment by Bancel and Nelson, 2008, and Exploring Global Consciousness by Nelson and Bancel, 2010 (in press, actually -- so the link will be dead for a while).
+For a more up to date discussion of formal analysis, see The GCP Event Experiment by Bancel and Nelson, 2008, and Exploring Global Consciousness by Nelson and Bancel, 2010 (in press, actually—so the link will be dead for a while).

-The formal events are fully specified in a hypothesis registry.
-Over the years, several different analysis recipes were invoked, though most analyses specify either the "network variance" (the squared Stouffer Z) or the "device variance" method.
-Each recipe stipulates how the event statistic is calculated, by first specifying a block statistic within the blocked examination period and then a method for combining these to give an event statistic.
-Note that the test statistic is a single value representing the deviation from expectation for the whole period specified in the registry.
-The results table has links to details of the analyses, typically including a "cumulative deviation" graph tracing the history of the second-by-second deviations during the event, leading to the terminal value which is the test statistic.
+The event statistics usually are calculated at the trial level—1 second—though other blocking is possible.
+The trial statistics are combined across the total time of the event to yield the formal result.
+The results table has links to details of the analyses, typically including a cumulative deviation graph tracing the history of the second-by-second deviations during the event, leading to the terminal value which is the test statistic.
 The following table shows the precise algorithms for the basic statistics used in the analyses.

 Control Data